brianhanifin/Home-Assistant-Config/README.md

 ---

 ## About our smart home
 I started using Home Assistant in the spring of 2018 when I outgrew the limited automations on Apple's HomeKit platform.
-While my Home Assistant initially included many HomeKit smart plugs, I eventually moved away from the platform altogether.
+While my Home Assistant initially included many HomeKit smart plugs (mostly the iHome ones), I eventually moved away from Homekit altogether.

 Home Assistant now manages our smart home devices with lots of intelligence handled by my automations.
 It is important that our devices can be controlled by standard wall switches where possible, but we use Alexa to control our devices with our voice.
 Not only can we talk to Alexa, but she can let us know when the laundry wash cycle is complete (thanks to the help of a power monitoring smart plug).